vince-bickers/neo4j-uuid/README.md

 When using Neo4j in the <a href="http://docs.neo4j.org/chunked/stable/server-installation.html" target="_blank">standalone server</a> mode,
 you will need the <a href="https://github.com/graphaware/neo4j-framework" target="_blank">GraphAware Neo4j Framework</a> and GraphAware Neo4j UUID .jar files (both of which you can <a href="http://graphaware.com/downloads/" target="_blank">download here</a>) dropped
 into the `plugins` directory of your Neo4j installation.
 After changing a few lines of config (read on) and restarting Neo4j, the module will do its magic.

-### Embedded Mode / Java Development

-Java developers that use Neo4j in <a href="http://docs.neo4j.org/chunked/stable/tutorials-java-embedded.html" target="_blank">embedded mode</a>
-and those developing Neo4j <a href="http://docs.neo4j.org/chunked/stable/server-plugins.html" target="_blank">server plugins</a>,
-<a href="http://docs.neo4j.org/chunked/stable/server-unmanaged-extensions.html" target="_blank">unmanaged extensions</a>,
-GraphAware Runtime Modules, or Spring MVC Controllers can include use the UUID as a dependency for their Java project.

 #### Releases